Structure Changes for League Play for 2025-2026 Season

 All players U11 and up are required to participate in player evaluations at the beginning of the season.
 These evaluations are a tool used for group selection, recreation team selection and competitive tryout invitation if required.

-EXPECTATIONS FOR COMPETITVE HOCKEY
+EXPECTATIONS FOR COMPETITIVE HOCKEY

 We understand that many players are involved in other sports or activities, and we would like to encourage that whenever we can.
-However, hockey is a team sport, and coaches and teammates expect that all parents and players will be committed to their NSDMH team.
-Our coaches will strive to deliver a fair play program (please see the NSDMH Fair Play Policy) that provides an opportunity for all players to develop.
+However, hockey is a team sport and coaches and teammates expect that all parents and players will be committed to their NSDMH team.
+Our coaches will strive to deliver a fair play program that provides an opportunity for all players to develop.
 For this to happen, we expect players to attend all practices and team sanctioned events.
-Of course, there will be situations that will lead to
+Of course, there will be situations that will lead to missed practices or events.
+Please understand that players who regularly miss practices will also miss out on development opportunities, which could lead to reduced playing time during games.

 · Early morning practices (weekday and/or weekends)